TechTeamer/techteamer_mq_java/README.md

 # techteamer_mq_java

-A RabbitMQ wrapper for java wrinnten in Kotlin
+A RabbitMQ wrapper for java written in Kotlin

-> To run tests fill out the proper config in TestHelper so the client will be able to connect properly.
+> To run tests fill out the proper config in src/test/kotlin/TestHelper so the client will be able to connect properly.